56kcloud/traefik-training/02-Configure-Traefik/traefik-configuration.md

 ## Static Configuration using CLI configuration
 1. Open you Terminal window and change to the `02-Traefik-Overview` folder
-2. Open the `docker-compose.cli.yml` file in your favorite editor and review how Docker starts Traefik
+2. Open the `docker-compose.cli.yml` file in your favorite editor and review how Docker starts Traefik using the CLI configuration
 3. From the `02-Traefik-Overview` directory execute this command -> `docker-compose -f docker-compose.cli.yml up -d`
 4. Review the logs output `docker-compose logs`
 5. Stop and clean-up `docker-compose stop`